ctsit/redcapfiller/README.md

 REDCap Filler does not yet understand all the dimensions of a modern REDCap project.
 It can fill the categorical fields.
 It can fill unvalidated text field and the text validation types date, datetime, email, integer, number, phone, and zipcode.
 It ignores all other field types and validation types and will not attempt to fill them.
 Filler can fill classic and longitudinal projects, but not if they have repeating forms, repeating events, or randomization enabled.
 It does not honor form display logic and ignores all fields governed by branching logic.

 *   Works on **classic projects** and **longitudinal projects**.
-*   Uses the REDCap API to read the project design and write the generated data.
+*   Uses the REDCap API to read the project design and write the synthetic data.
 *   Fills categorical fields (providing a uniform random distribution).
 *   Fills unvalidated text fields and fields with common text validation types: date, datetime, email, integer, number, phone, and zipcode.
     *   Provides random-normal distributions for numeric and date fields.